Frequently Asked Questions

 Are there other dual degree programs?

-How many students are in the MIT Sloan/HKS dual degree program?
+How many students are in the MIT Sloan/Harvard Kennedy School dual-degree program?

-The number of students in the HKS dual degree program varies.
-However, there is a cap of 20 students per graduating year.
+The number of students in the HKS dua- degree program varies year over year.

 What are the required core classes?